David Kinsombi: Club career

 In March 2014, Kinsombi signed a two-year contract with Eintracht Frankfurt.
 On 1 November 2014, he debuted in the Bundesliga in an Eintracht away match at Hannover 96.
 In July 2015, it was reported Frankfurt were wanting to transfer him to another club.

 He moved to Karlsruher SC on 27 January 2016.
 He was instantly loaned out to 1.
 FC Magdeburg.

 On 31 May 2017, Holstein Kiel announced the signing of Kinsombi for the forthcoming 2017–18 season.
 Hamburger SV announced on 9 April 2019, that they had signed Kinsombi for the upcoming season.

 On 13 June 2022, Kinsombi signed with SV Sandhausen, reuniting with his brother Christian.

+After one season at SV Sandhausen, David moved to SC Paderborn.
+On 16 January 2025, he joined Preußen Münster on loan.

 Personal life

 Kinsombi's younger brother Christian Kinsombi is also a professional footballer.